 In the unlikely event no one in their inner circle could meet Kolby’s condition of continuing to feed Amelia a raw diet, there would still be no shortage of people willing to to treat her like a queen emeritus.
 On a yearly basis, the names of many people eager to adopt a retired service dog are added onto waiting lists.

 But all of those concerns are years in the future for Kolby and Amelia.
-They have been a team for about 5 years now, and they still have a lot to accomplish together.
+They have been a team for over 5 years now, and they still have a lot to accomplish together.
 Currently, Kolby is working to increase her speed and accuracy with a steno machine and become a court stenographer.
 She still has to pass skills exams in 3 different categories of dictation that require typing speeds of 180-225 words per minute with 95% accuracy.
 Kolby says maintaining the focus necessary to not miss any words and getting her fingers to move that fast are among the hardest things she has ever done.

 Once those hurdles are passed, Kolby will be an official court reporter.
 It’s fortunate that Amelia has a good on/off switch that allows her to lie down and take a nap next to Kolby while she is otherwise occupied.
 Beyond that, Amelia has the understanding to know that while in harness, she is on duty.
 Soon, Kolby and Amelia will be going to work together.